 - Under the Coronavirus Job Retention scheme, government grants will cover 80% of the salary of PAYE employees who would otherwise have been laid off during this crisis.

 - Employees, who have not taken all of their statutory annual leave due to COVID-19,are able to carry over up to four weeks into the next two leave years.
-However, note only if the outbreak has made it impossible to take time off.
-Not being able to go on holiday abroad does not count.
+However, only if the outbreak has made it impossible to take time off.

 - Employees are able to take emergency volunteer leave to help support essential health and social care workers.